cboudereau/category-theory-for-dotnet-programmers/2.6 Examples of Types/README.md

 With this little convention only 1 type instead of 3 is needed to start with reflection.
 You understand now why this difference make sense when you want to compose a program.
-By reducing the number of paths you increase the composability of your program.
+By reducing the number of type to build the same things, you can have a more powerfull tool to compose program.